calidion/aex/README.md

 ## push

-push a controller to aex
+push a controller class to aex

 ```
 aex.push(HelloAex);